Business and other risks

 The Apaman Group uses a real estate information network as the platform for its business operations.
 There are also business operations outside Japan.
 Conducting these business operations requires people at all levels who have specialized knowledge concerning the real estate business.
 As a result, there is a critical need to recruit people with the skills required for the real estate business and to conduct training programs for these people.
 If the Apaman Group is unable to hire the necessary number of people or to give people the necessary training, there could be difficulties regarding future business operations as well as a negative impact on the performance of the Apaman Group.

-In the Apaman Group’s Sharing Economy Business, there are capital expenditures for coworking space interior work and other activities.
-There are also IT system development expenditures for the Cloud Technology and other businesses.
 For the growth of business operations, Apaman uses mergers and acquisitions as needed.
-Due to all of these activities, there is property and equipment, goodwill and other intangible assets on the consolidated balance sheet.
+Due to all of these activities, there is goodwill on the consolidated balance sheet.